This one is tough to explain in a few paragraphs, but here it goes.

 The blue light (shorter wavelength) scatters more than any other color (longer wavelengths), so the blue is the most visible to the human eye.

 This is a brief explanation of why the sky appears to be blue.

-- It takes thousands and sometimes millions of years for the light from far away stars to reach us.
+- It takes millions of years for the light from some stars to reach us.

 - Astronomers discovered a star made entirely of diamonds in 2004 and named it Lucy, a nod to The Beatles.